 It won't happen without us notifying you.
 We send renewal notices at least 14 days before your current policy expires, showing how much you need to pay and when the payment is due.

-Aquire is a new loyalty program from Qantas, specifically targeting small and medium businesses across Australia.
+Qantas Business Rewards is a new loyalty program from Qantas, specifically targeting small and medium businesses across Australia.

-If you purchased your insurance directly from GIO your points will be automatically added to your account within 90 days.
+If you purchased your insurance directly from GIO your Points will be automatically added to your account within 90 days.

 Points are calculated 45 days after the inception date of the insurance policy.
 Clients should allow 90 days from the date they register their policy for points